ChenS0407/test/tutorials/scene/Build-private-clusters.md

 If multiple single construction machines are used all the time and different pipelines are allocated to different construction machines artificially, it will not only become a burden to maintain the construction machine itself, but more importantly, the efficiency of the construction machine is low.

-## Blue Shield advantage
+## BKCI advantage

-Blue Shield environmental management can integrate multiple single construction machines into construction clusters to improve overall resource utilization efficiency
+BKCI environmental management can integrate multiple single construction machines into construction clusters to improve overall resource utilization efficiency

 ## solution

-1. Open Blue Shield and select "Environmental Management"
+1. Open BKCI and select "Environmental Management"